SchwartzKamel/csv-renamer/README.md

 # csv-renamer
-# Written by SchwartzKamel
-# Simple python script
-Renames CSV files in any specified directory.
+Simple script in python that renames CSV files in any specified directory.
+(work in progress)